 The design stage of product development covers a range of engineering disciplines.
 During this development phase, product designs are matured, materials are selected and both virtual and real prototypes are created for testing until they meet the respective operating conditions.
 Most importantly, this phase is repeated to ensure that customer requirements are met with a well-defined product.

-Data Management & Simulation
+Data Management, Governance, & Simulation